raymondngiam/CarND-Kidnapped-Vehicle-Project/README.md

 Coordinate frame transformation is required to convert the sensor observations in vehicle coordinate system into the same reference frame as the map landmarks.
 This is given by a homogeneous transformation as follows:

-After the coordinate frame transformation, data association is then performed to
+After the coordinate frame transformation, data association is then performed to pick the right corresponding landmark and observa

 **Resample**